wuzixiao/Nand2Tetris/nand2tetris_learning_node.md

 The above are wrong.

+###About Mux

+In hdl, we can not use if statement as easy as other software programming lauguage.
+Luckly, we have Mux, Mux4Way, Mux8Way.
+After we figure out how to implement Mux4Way and Mux8Way with Mux, we know how to translate 'if' to Mux.

 ### writting hdl
 **Tips**:
 *when you refer to a Not gate in your code, the system looks for it, and the order it performs a search is such that the system prefers files in the same directory over the built-in definitions*

+###2.1 Binary Numbers

+* how to convert decial number to binary number
+* how to convert binary number to decial number

+### 2.